Jennie Grossinger: Philanthropy

 From the 1930s, Grossinger started to assign a considerable lot of her previous business-related obligations and began to commit herself to humanitarian activities.
 Much of her charity works were for Jewish and non-sectarian causes.
 She focused on doing charity activities in the Jewish homeland of Israel.
 There she helped with building a medical center and a convalescent home.
 Out of her sheer interest in education, The Hebrew University of Jerusalem benefited from her charity.
 She donated money to help mentally disabled children in several children's hospitals and care facilities.
 She also donated money to fight tuberculosis, and for the proper medication of arthritic patients.

 Personal life

 In 1913, Jennie and Harry Grossinger had their first child, who died in infancy.
 Later they had another child, Paul.
 In 1927, they had a daughter, Elaine.
 Jennie Grossinger was plagued by ill-health throughout her life.
 She used to suffer from chronic high blood pressure, severe headaches, back problems, and depression.
 In 1941, and 1946, she underwent major surgeries.

 Death

-On November 20, 1972, Grossinger died in her house at Grossinger's of a stroke, having handed the business over to her children back in 1964, and who had for quite some time been associated with its administration.
+Grossinger died at her home on the grounds of her family's resort of a stroke on November 20, 1972.
+She was 80 years old.
+Her burial was held at Congregation Ahavath Cemetery in Loch Sheldrake, New York.
+She had handed the business over to her children back in 1964, and who had for quite some time been associated with its administration.